C3: Diverse seas: status of marine mammals and marine birds

 Trend description for C3aii

 In south-east England, grey seal pup production has increased exponentially from 200 pups in 1992 to 7,902 pups in 2019.
 In north-east England, the rise in pup production has been more gradual, from 985 pups in 1992 to 2,823 in 2019.
 The UK Marine Strategy Part One (2019) assessment based on the period 1992 to 2014 concluded that GES for both grey seal abundance, and grey seal pup production has been achieved in the Greater North Sea.
-The OSPAR QSR 2023 assessment based on the reporting period 1992-2019 concluded that grey seal pup production within the Greater North Sea is largely increasing or remained stable.
+The OSPAR QSR 2023 assessment based on the reporting period 1992 to 2019 concluded that grey seal pup production within the Greater North Sea is largely increasing or remained stable.
 Both in north-east and south-east England, pup production is achieving thresholds.

 Assessment of change

-An increase (or improvement) in grey seal pup production was found in both regions over most recent 5 years for which trends can be assessed (2013 to 2018), as well as over the medium and long-term.
+An increase (or improvement) in grey seal pup production was found in both regions over most recent 5 years for which trends can be assessed (2013 to 2018), as well as over the medium and long term.
 These overall trends were assessed using smoothed data do not pick up on small scale patterns in abundance.

 Change since 2018 has also been assessed.
 An increase in grey seal pup production was found in both regions.
 However, this is based on 2 years of data so should be considered as indicative and not evidence of a clear trend.